Artwork

 Elio

-A bird flies through a black triangle into an infinite web of fractals — a moment of freedom, where discovery becomes the act of crossing boundaries.
+A bird flies through a triangle into an infinite web of fractals — a moment of freedom, where discovery becomes the act of crossing boundaries.

 The bird moves through a geometric threshold — the black triangle — into a space of infinite possibility.
 The fractals and circular patterns behind it symbolize the endlessness of exploration, both in the external world and within consciousness itself.
 It is a movement from confinement toward expansion, from the known into the unknowable.
 The piece speaks of curiosity as an act of liberation — how every step into the unfamiliar transforms both the traveler and the space they enter.

-Made in Rotterdam, the Netherlands, 2019
+Rotterdam, 2019

 80x60cm